Guide to Taxis in Iceland

 Taxis run by the meter and accept all major credit cards, and they tend to be able to speak decent English, so you won’t get lost.
 They are also friendly and most will engage you in conversation.

-If you are travelling from the airport into the city, most companies offer a set price, though it is much more expensive than taking the bus.
+If you are traveling from the airport into the city, most companies offer a set price, though it is much more expensive than taking the bus.

-If you don’t want to stay within Reykjavik there are also plenty of taxi tours available to you.
+If you don’t want to stay within Reykjavík there are also plenty of taxi tours available to you.
 Hreyfill and BSR both offer them, but there are many other small companies that will offer good services.
-They tend to offer private day tours to individuals or family groups, but most are willing to customise or adapt their journeys, and may offer entirely customised tours.
+Both tend to offer private day tours to individuals or family groups, but most are willing to customize or adapt their journeys and may offer entirely customized tours.

 This way you can still travel the Golden Circle or reach the Blue Lagoon, and the drivers will often share interesting facts and history from the areas that you drive through.